akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 17 ⬩ The lane is swept for a king

 The news that the king was coming spread through Stanwey like a spark in dry grass.
 Beatrice had expected fear; instead she found a kind of fierce pride.
 The village women scrubbed their doorsteps.
 The Reeve set men to repairing the lane.
-It wasn't every day that a king visited them.
+It wasn’t every day that a king visited them.

 Harold too seemed to come alive.
 “You want to hold Stanwey?” he said to Godfrey one overcast morning.
 “Know where the land begins and ends.
 A man with no boundaries has nothing to defend.”